Knowledge base

 - Download the list of addresses in a CSV file (format

-.csv). - Search among the addresses of the Mail Service (unlike the search bar above which allows searching among all the products of the Organization).
+.csv). - Search among the Mail Service addresses (unlike the search bar above which allows searching among all the Organization's products).

-- Filter the display according to different criteria, including the connection dates of the users.
+- Filter the display based on different criteria, including user connection dates.

 - Display in the table the last connection of a user to the Infomaniak Mail interface to which the email address in question is attached.